Mikaela/mikaela.github.io/blog/_posts/2015-01-10-channels-hostmask-groups-a-basic-howto.md

 category: [english]
 tags: [irc, english]
 redirect_from: /english/2015/01/10/channels-hostmask-groups-a-basic-howto.html
+sitemap: true
+robots: noai
 ---

-@Annwenn got me opering at her network after long pause with my opering.
+`@Annwenn` got me opering at her network after long pause with my opering.
 She also named this blogpost and requested me to write this and I don't have any better place where to put this, but I am starting with other talk before getting to the subject.